Basem98/request-reply-implementation/message-brokers.md

 Then, to return the value received when that listener catches an event emitted with the same `correlationId`, we need to wrap it in a promise which we can wait on in the client's context.

-Finally, on the consumer that consumes from ReplyQueueA, we need to fire an event whenever a message arrives as a reply with the message's `correlationId`.
+Finally, on the consumer that consumes from **ReplyQueueA**, we need to fire an event whenever a message arrives as a reply with the message's `correlationId`.
 That event's value would be the received reply's content.
 Therefore, the client handler, which was waiting on the promise returned from the `getResourcesFromService` method to resolve, will have access to the data from **service B** and can send it back to the client using `res.json`.

         const EventEmitter = require("events");
         cosnt eventHandler = new EventEmitter();